DETAILED ACTION

 A flow restriction device, comprising:

-a resilient valve comprising a first end engaged against the outer surface of the flow insert, the first end having an inner portion aligned with the second segment of the fluid passage, and an outer portion aligned with the first segment of the fluid passage, and an aperture that extends through the resilient valve, from the first end to a second end of the resilient valve [elastomeric diaphragm 24 (Mijers Figs. 2, 4-6); see also Annotated Figs. 1 and 2];
+a resilient valve comprising a first end engaged against the outer surface of the flow insert, the first end having an inner portion aligned with the second segment of the fluid passage, and an outer portion aligned with the first segment of the fluid passage [elastomeric diaphragm 24 (Mijers Figs. 2, 4-6); see also Annotated Fig. 1], and an aperture that extends through the resilient valve, from the first end to a second end of the resilient valve [at least one passage of passages 38 (Mijers Figs. 2, 4-6)];

-wherein the inner portion of the resilient valve is flexible, relative to the flow insert [a flexible valve element, such as an elastomeric diaphragm 24 (Mijers ¶0046)] such that in a first orientation of the resilient valve, the inner portion is spaced apart from the flow insert g by a first distance to permit a fluid to move between the first and second segments of the fluid passage [see Mijers Fig. 5, wherein as depicted, the elastomeric diaphragm 24 (resilient valve) is spaced apart from the support structure 45 (flow insert) by a first (non-zero) distance and a flow path between the elastomeric diaphragm 24 and support structure 45 is defined], and in a second orientation of the resilient valve, the inner portion is spaced apart from the flow insert by a second distance to resist movement of the fluid between the first and second segments of the fluid passage [see Mijers Fig. 4, wherein as depicted, the elastomeric diaphragm 24 is spaced apart from the support structure 45 by a second distance (zero), such that no flow path between the elastomeric diaphragm 24 and the support structure 45 is defined].
+wherein the inner portion of the resilient valve is flexible, relative to the flow insert [a flexible valve element, such as an elastomeric diaphragm 24, for example, fabricated of injection molded silicone rubber or the like (Mijers ¶0046)] such that in a first configuration of the resilient valve, the inner portion is spaced apart from the flow insert by a first distance to permit a fluid to move from the first segment to the second segment of the fluid passage [see Mijers Fig. 6, wherein as depicted, the identified inner portion of the elastomeric diaphragm 24 (resilient valve) is spaced apart from the identified first segment], and in a second orientation of the resilient valve, the inner portion is spaced apart from the flow insert by a second distance to resist movement of the fluid from the first segment to the second segment of the fluid passage [see Mijers Fig. 4, wherein as depicted, the identified inner portion of the elastomeric diaphragm 24 (resilient valve) is spaced apart from the identified first segment by a second distance (of zero), such that no flow path from the first segment and the segment is defined].

 PNG